What is California Friendly?

 Winners will be notified via e-mail, at Roger’s Gardens discretion, and announced on Roger’s Gardens website and Facebook page on or about June 15, 2018.

 - ENTRIES:Limit one (1) entry per person and per e-mail address for contest.
 Entries using macro, robotic, script, or other forms of automatic entry will be disqualified.
 Entries become the property of the Sponsor and will not be returned.
-No mechanically reproduced entries permitted.
+No mechanically reproduced or digitally enhanced entries permitted.
 Proof of submission does not constitute proof of receipt.
 If there is a dispute as to the identity of an online entrant, the prize will be awarded to the authorized home owner of the garden.
 The “authorized home owner” is defined as the natural person to whom the e-mail address is assigned by an Internet service provider, online service provider, or other organization (e.g., business, educational institution, etc.) that is responsible for assigning e-mail addresses for the domain associated with the submitted e-mail address.
 The submitted image of your garden must be owned by the user.

 - ELIGIBILITY:Open to legal residents of the state of California, whom live in Orange County.

 - DISPUTES/CHOICE OF LAW:Except where prohibited, each entrant agrees that: (1) any and all disputes, claims, and causes of action arising out of or connected with this Promotion or any prize awarded shall be resolved individually, without resort to any form of class action, and exclusively by state or federal courts situated in California; (2) any and all claims, judgments, and awards shall be limited to actual out-of-pocket costs incurred, but in no event attorneys’ fees; (3) no punitive, incidental, special, consequential, or other damages, including without limitation lost profits may be awarded (collectively, “Special Damages”); and (4) entrant hereby waives all rights to claim Special Damages and all rights to have such damages multiplied or increased.
 California State law, without reference to California’s choice of law rules, governs the Promotion and all aspects related thereto.
-Facebook is in no way associated with this contest.
+Facebook, Instagram and other media sources is in no way associated with this contest.

 - SPONSOR:The sponsor of this promotion is Roger’s Gardens.